Red-Flag Monthly Calendar

 - Homesickness - especially for freshmen.

-- Roommate conflicts caused by personality differences, lack of understanding and unwillingness to compromise or the new experience of having to live with someone.
+- Roommate conflicts are caused by personality differences, a lack of understanding, an unwillingness to compromise, or the new experience of living with someone.

-- Initial adjustment to academic environment - feelings of inadequacy and inferiority develop because of the discrepancy between high school status and grades and initial college performance.
+- Initial adjustment to the academic environment: feelings of inadequacy and inferiority develop due to the discrepancy between high school status and grades and initial college performance.

-- Class size, especially in mass lecture halls, lack of personal interest by professors and performance expectations are also major factors.
+- Class size, especially in mass lecture halls, a lack of personal interest by professors, and performance expectations are also major factors.

-- Values exploration - students are confronted with questions of conscience over conflict areas of race and alcohol experimentation, morality, religion and social expectations.
+- Values exploration - students are confronted with questions of conscience regarding conflicts over race, alcohol experimentation, morality, religion, and social expectations.

-- Initial social rejections - creates feeling of inadequacy when not immediately accepted in a peer group.
+- Initial social rejection creates a sense of inadequacy when not immediately accepted by a peer group.

 - "En-loco parentis" problems - students feel depressed because of real or perceived restrictive policies and regulations of the college.

-- Long distance relationship - torn between being loyal to your significant other from home and going out with new people.
-Can the expectations of both people be adequately met?
+- Long-distance relationship - torn between being loyal to your significant other from home and going out with new people.
+Can both people's expectations be adequately met?

-- Financial adjustment - involves adjusting to a somewhat tighter budget now that they are in school as opposed to when they were living at home.
-Students who are supporting themselves have to adjust to budgeting their money also.
+- Financial adjustment: adapting to a somewhat tighter budget now that they are in school, compared to when they were living at home.
+Students who are supporting themselves also have to adjust to budgeting their money.

-- International student adjustment - experience a sense of confusion, vulnerability and a lack of any advocate in higher positions while trying to make a successful cultural and academic transition.
+- International student adjustment: experience confusion, vulnerability, and a lack of an advocate in higher positions while trying to make a successful cultural and academic transition.

-- Family problems seem amplified because the student may either be caught in the middle, relied on for the answer or because they are far away, feeling helpless in helping reach a solution.
+- Family problems seem amplified because the student may be caught in the middle, relied on for the answer, or far away, feeling helpless to help reach a solution.

 October

-- Academic stress from midterms builds with the great demand for studying and preparation.
-For some students this may be their first exam of the semester.
+- Academic stress from midterms builds with the heavy demands of studying and preparation.
+For some students, this may be their first exam of the semester.
 For many, the midterm workload pressures are followed by feelings of failure and loss of self-esteem.

-- Roommate problems continue, but they are smaller in scope than previous months.
+- Roommate problems continue, but they are smaller in scope than in previous months.

-- Values exploration continuing, especially in the area of sexuality.
+- Values exploration is continuing, especially in the area of sexuality.

 - Dating/non-dating/friendship anxieties extremely high.
-Non-dating students feel a sense of loss of esteem because so much value is placed upon dating.
-For women who do date, the pressure to perform sexually increases and consequently increases feelings of rejection, loneliness and guilt and in some instances leads to unwanted pregnancies.
+Non-dating students feel a loss of esteem because so much value is placed on dating.
+For women who do date, the pressure to perform sexually increases and consequently increases feelings of rejection, loneliness, and guilt, and in some instances leads to unwanted pregnancies.

-- Homesickness may still be felt by a number of students.
+- Homesickness may still be felt by many students.

-- Job panic for mid-year graduates starts with the onset of resume preparation and interviewing.
+- Job panic for mid-year graduates begins with resume preparation and interviewing.

-- Students decide to withdraw from school because they either realize that college is not the place for them, they return home for personal reasons or they transfer to another school.
+- Students decide to withdraw from school because they realize that college is not the right fit for them, return home for personal reasons, or transfer to another school.

-- Grief from not being part of a group develops because of inadequate skills for finding a group, or from not being selected by one.
+- Grief from not being part of a group develops due to inadequate skills in finding a group or from not being selected by one.

-- Financial strain sets in from lack of budgeting experience.
+- Financial strain sets in from a lack of budgeting experience.

-- Homecoming blues develop because of no date for social affairs, and/or lack of ability/opportunity to participate in activities.
+- Homecoming blues develop due to a lack of dates for social affairs and/or a lack of ability/opportunity to participate in activities.

-- Graduate school syndrome starts to emerge from graduating seniors.
-Signing up for graduate school exams, wondering if you will be accepted, wondering which school to apply to and questioning whether graduate school is the right thing to do.
+- Graduate school syndrome starts to emerge among graduating seniors.
+Signing up for graduate school exams, wondering if you will be accepted, wondering which school to apply to, and questioning whether graduate school is the right thing to do.

-- Time conflicts between academic and social expectation emerges.
+- Time conflicts between academic and social expectations emerge.

-- Signing up for classes involves starting to think about the following semester.
+- Signing up for classes involves thinking about the following semester.

-- Adjusting to new study habits includes not just being able to study the way they did in high school.
-More time and greater workload needs to be incorporated into their schedule for studying.
+- Adjusting to new study habits means more than just being able to study the way they did in high school.
+More time and a heavier workload need to be incorporated into their study schedule.

-- Disenchantment with school - low reward level because student begins to realize that life at college is not as perfect as they were led to believe by parents, teachers and counselors.
-Old problems seem to continue and new ones are added.
+- Disenchantment with school - low reward level because the student begins to realize that life at college is not as perfect as they were led to believe by parents, teachers, and counselors.
+Old problems persist, and new ones are added.
 An external reality they had put their hopes in has failed them.

 November

-- Academic pressure begins to mount because of procrastination, difficulty of work assigned and lack of ability.
-Pre-finals stress starts to emerge as preparation begins for taking the exams.
+- Academic pressure begins to mount due to procrastination, the difficulty of the assigned work, and a lack of ability.
+Pre-finals stress starts to emerge as preparation for the exams begins.

 - Time management conflicts continue.